Watsonaj0316/weather-app/README.md

 git@github.com:Watsonaj0316/weather-app.git

 ## Usage
-HTML - For structuring the web content.
+HTML - For structuring the web content
-CSS - For styling and responsive design.
+CSS - For styling and responsive design
-JavaScript - For dynamic interactions and API integration.
-Bootstrap - For additional styling and responsiveness.
-OpenWeather API - For fetching real-time weather data.
+JavaScript - For dynamic interactions and API integration Bootstrap - For additional styling and responsiveness OpenWeather API - For fetching real-time weather data

 ## License
 This project is licensed under the ISC license.